isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 - Denmark
 - France
 - Italy
-- Netherlands
+- Republic of Korea *(with effect from 14 November 2021, 2359 hours)*
 - Spain
+- The Netherlands
-- United Kingdom
+- The United Kingdom
-- United States
+- The United States

 The VTP comes with <a href="/vtl/conditions">conditions</a> of travel under the VTL that the applicant must comply with.